eliudg4/Project4-Media-App/README.md

-our project idea
+###Project Idea###
-A social media app where one can share posts and directly message friends.
-Similar to Instagram and other apps.
+A social media app where users can register, login, and logout as they please.
+The app is mostly based off of Facebook.
+User can create posts and see all of the posts they have posted in the past.

 Your tech stack (frontend, backend, database) Bootstrap